webbleen/verification-api/README.md

 - **Free Tier**: Supports single sender email address
 - **From Email**: Configured globally via `BREVO_FROM_EMAIL` environment variable
-- **From Name**: Can be customized per project via `from_name` field
+- **From Name**: Customized per project via `from_name` field in project configuration
 - **API Key**: Required for authentication

-**Note**: Due to Brevo's free tier limitation, all projects must use the same sender email address, but can have different sender names.
+**Note**: Due to Brevo's free tier limitation, all projects must use the same sender email address, but each project can have its own sender name configured in the database.

 ## API Documentation